- Hourly wages alone do not tell the complete story when deciding where to locate a manufacturing plant or supply chain.

 The Impact of Rising Wages on a Company's Bottom Line

 Lower wage costs are one variable in a company's decision to manufacture or source from outside the United States.
-However, according to the 2015 China Business Climate Survey, the number one problem facing business for the previous three years has been increasing salary and wage expenses.
+However, according to the 2017 China Business Climate Survey, rising wages in China remain a major challenge for businesses investing in that country.
+In each year from 2013 to 2015, businesses cited rising labors costs as their number one problem; while an inconsistent regulatory environment has taken over as the top problem cited in 2016 and 2017, rising labors costs remain the second most-cited challenge.
 As markets steadily open up to global commerce, wages continue to improve and enhance standards of living around the world.
 U.S. firms are often standard-bearers in labor practices when doing business globally.

 Rising wages may impact the calculus of a company's margin of profit.
-In labor-rich markets like China, workers' wages have been climbing at a fast clip through the 2000s.
-Between 2000 and 2014, the average wage bill in China's manufacturing sector, as well as overall average wages, increased at a 13.7 percent annual rate, or close to six times the overall inflation rate.[ii]
-In contrast, the hourly compensation of manufacturing workers in the United States increased at a 2.9-percent annual rate during the same period, or 0.6 percentage points faster than growth in consumer prices.
+In labor-rich markets like China, workers' wages have climbed at a fast rate through the 2000s.
+Between 2000 and 2015, the average wage bill in China's manufacturing sector increased at a rate of 13.3 percent, or close to six times the overall inflation rate.[ii]
+In contrast, the hourly compensation of manufacturing workers in the United States increased at a 2.8-percent annual rate during the same period, or 0.6 percentage points faster than growth in consumer prices.
 If these growth rates were to continue, U.S. wages by 2020 would be about 4 times higher than Chinese wages, down dramatically from 2008 when U.S. wages were 20 times higher than wages in China.[iii]
 This changing calculus should give companies pause.

-While China's rapid wage growth is not the norm in many other countries, manufacturing wage growth in a number of countries has easily outpaced wage growth in the United States—and may well surprise manufacturers who are not expecting such growth.
-Between 2000 and 2013, annualized manufacturing wage gains were, for example, 6.5 percent in Brazil, 5.4 percent in the Philippines, 6.7 percent in South Korea, and 7.9 percent in Poland.
+While China's rapid wage growth is not the norm in many other countries, the manufacturing wage growth in a number of countries has easily outpaced wage growth in the United States – and may well surprise manufacturers who are not expecting such growth.
+Between 2000 and 2015, annualized manufacturing wage gains were, for example, 4.1 percent in Brazil, 5.2 percent in the Philippines, 5.9 percent in South Korea and 6.3 percent in Poland.

 The unpredictable direction of exchange rates further complicates the calculus.
-Even if changes are expected, firms need to remain cognizant of their impact on relative labor costs—and all costs discussed elsewhere in Assess Costs Everywhere.
-For instance, the Chinese yuan has increased in both value and volatility, from a rate of 7.29 yuan per U.S. dollar at the beginning of 2008 to a rate of 6.20 yuan per U.S. dollar at the end of 2014, followed by a sharp downtick to 6.51 yuan per dollar at the beginning of 2016.
-This marks an overall increase in value of about 12 percent, or 1.4 percent per year.
-How will costs look five years down the road if these trends continue or reverse?
+Even if changes are expected, firms need to remain cognizant of their impact on relative labor costs – and all costs discussed elsewhere in Assess Costs Everywhere.
+For instance, the Chinese yuan has increased in both value and volatility, from a rate of 7.29 yuan per U.S. dollar at the beginning of 2008 to a rate of 6.20 yuan per U.S. dollar at the end of 2014, followed by a sharp downtick to 6.95 yuan per dollar at the beginning of 2017.
+This marks an overall increase in value of about 18 percent (2.3 percent per year), from 2008 to 2015, followed by a rapid decline of 11 percent (5.5 percent per year) from 2015 to 2017.
+Which of these trends will hold for the next five years?

-In many other cases, however, the exact opposite has happened.
-Rather than strengthening against the dollar, many other currencies have gotten weaker over the recent past.
-The euro has declined from a recent high of around 1.40 U.S. dollars per euro in April 2014 to about 1.10 U.S. dollars per euro in March 2016.
-For most of 2014, one U.S. dollar bought about 102 yen, but that number began to rise late in the year, reaching a peak of 124 yen per U.S. dollar in mid-2015 before strengthening to 112 yen per dollar in March 2016.
-The U.S. dollar has also strengthened against the Australian dollar, the Brazilian real, the Canadian dollar, the Indian rupee, the Mexican peso, the Thai baht, and many other currencies.
+Currency fluctuation is common across all countries.
+The euro declined from a recent high of around 0.71 euro per U.S. dollar in April 2014 to near-parity at the end of 2016 before bouncing back slightly to around 0.91 euro per U.S. dollar in May 2017.
+For most of 2014, one U.S. dollar bought about 102 yen, but that number began to rise late in the year, reaching a peak of 124 yen per U.S. dollar in mid-2015 before falling back to 100 yen per dollar in late 2016.
+As of May 2017, one U.S. dollar bought about 113 yen.
+The U.S. dollar has also fluctuated against the Australian dollar, the Brazilian real, the Canadian dollar, the Indian rupee, the Mexican peso, the Thai baht and many other currencies.

-Source: Economics and Statistics Administration analysis of data from Bureau of Labor Statistics, International Labor Comparisons program and National Bureau of Statistics of China.
+Source: Economics and Statistics Administration analysis of data from The Conference Board, International Labor Comparisons program and National Bureau of Statistics of China.

 The figure above shows how unit labor costs changed since 2000 in several countries (but does not compare costs across those countries).
-In the United States, unit labor costs decreased by more than 12 percent between 2000 and 2014, meaning that productivity rose faster than labor costs.
+In the United States, unit labor costs decreased by nearly 20 percent between 2000 and 2010, meaning that productivity rose faster than labor costs.
+While they have since risen following the end of the recession, they remain about 6 percent below their level 16 years ago.
 That is not the situation in many countries that are often considered as destinations for outsourcing.
 In the case of China, for example, the opposite occurred: wage increases have easily outpaced labor productivity growth.
-As a result, economy-wide unit labor costs in China have more than doubled since 2000.[iv]
-Canada and South Korea also faced rising unit labor costs, with 28- and 16-percent gains, respectively.
+As a result, economy-wide unit labor costs in China are 2.5 times higher than in 2000.[iv]
+Canada and South Korea also faced rising unit labor costs, with 34- and 22-percent gains, respectively.
 In Germany, unit labor costs saw several increases and decreases but ended the period almost exactly where they started.